 An Overview of Bias

-Bias is typically thought to a simple and straightforward issue.
-It is often characterized as a human weakness and, every so often, a mental problem.
+Biases or biased assumptions are typically thought to a simple and straightforward issue.
+They are often characterized as a human weakness and, every so often, a mental problem.
 This attitude towards bias has sadly produced no real advancement in its resolution.
 The one solution social scientists have proposed is that people must to be coerced into accepting "experts" for their ideas about what are acceptable as being fair and balanced opinions.

 In contrast this website presents a pragmatic portrayal of bias which highlights its astonishing complexity.
 The many facets and causes of bias, once they are recognized, show that the topic requires two stipulations: a precise way of assessing bias and its context; with the corollary that bias can never be eliminated but only managed by specific techniques (see: The World of Bias).